kongware/scriptum/README.md

 prop("name") (o3); // type error
 prop("name") (o4); // "Tawny Port"
 ```
-`prop` is not that useful, because on the one hand it only works with objects with the exact defined type (`o3`).
-On the other hand it does not prevent you from invoking it with an object of completely different semantics (`o4`).
+`prop` is not that useful for two reasons:

+* it only works with a specific object type
+* it still does not prevent you from invoking it with a semantically different object

 The type validator comes with two extensions to address both these shortcomings.

 ### Combined structural/nominal typing

-If we combine both typing strategies, a more rigid strucural type can be obtained, which rules out the different-semantics issue:
+If we combine both typing strategies, more rigid strucural types can be obtained, which rules out the _different-semantics_ issue:

 ```javascript
 const Actor = fun(